parthjdabhi/PhotoDoodle/app/NOTES.md

 Superficial shared element transitions are working, but:
 - appbar region flashes white in between the two activities
-- exit transition isn't happening (presumably because the placeholder image view is hidden)
-	- TRY making it visible, but alpha 0

-#BUGS
-- On return to GridFragment, modified docs aren't triggering a redraw of the thumbnail onActivityResult isn't being called!
-This is presumably because I'm having to use getActivity().startActivityForResult for shared element transitions
-		- Use AppCompat.startActivityForResult (in case google fixes this)
-		- Catch activityResult in MainActivity (sigh) and forward it.
-Needs a reference to active fragment, of course, so track lifecycle changes

 #TODO
 use Camera2 API to integrate photo taking directly into the DoodleActivity (or more likely a PhotoView)